jurisgalang/named-parameters/README.md

 What Was Declared?
 ------------------
-You can get a list of declared parameters for a method by invoking `recognized_parameters`:
+You can get a list of declared parameters via the `declared_parameters`
+method:

     class GoogleStorage
       requires   :'access-key', :'secret-key'